aaif/wg-accuracy-and-reliability/README.md

 ## Meetings

-This working group meets biweekly on Tuesdays at 9:00AM PT (USA Pacific Time; [Convert to local time zone](http://www.thetimezoneconverter.com/?t=8:00AM&tz=San%20Francisco)).
+This working group meets **biweekly on Tuesdays at 9:00AM PT** (USA Pacific Time; [Convert to local time zone](http://www.thetimezoneconverter.com/?t=8:00AM&tz=San%20Francisco)).

+**[Join the Meeting](https://zoom-lfx.platform.linuxfoundation.org/meeting/99800353299?password=de73443f-0394-4d45-8977-19019251040e)** - Please note the meeting link will only work for those that have signed up for the working group.

 **Working Group Meetings are only open to AAIF members at this time.** Participants must be invited to join.